 In order to write a grant proposal of high quality, it is important to acclimate yourself to the structure.
 A grant has the following structure:

-- Specific Aims: The first section of the grant is the statement of specific aims of the project.
+- Specific Aims: The first section of the grant is the statement of the specific aims of the project.
 This is the cornerstone of the application that focuses on the 5-NIH Review Criteria.
 Here, you should mention the purpose and method of the proposed research subject.
-All specified aims should be interrelated, focused and achievable within the proposed time and budget.
+All specified aims should be interrelated, focused, and achievable within the proposed time and budget.
 If aims are not correlated, odds are your application will be rejected (Davidson, 2005).

 - Background & Significance: This section deals with the literature search and provides an in-depth analysis of the history and current status of the literature.
 As a researcher, you will highlight the deficiencies and discrepancies in the existing body of evidence and show how your research will fill the literary gaps.